s1nghularity/Bootcamp-Class-Exercises/Walk Boston Stories/README walkbostonstats.md

 :heavy_check_mark:Use of curl -o boston.js + URL in the terminal to pull JSON data from a website and populate a new JS file with it.
 We needed to put the meta data into a variable to create a viable JS files.<br />

-:heavy_check_mark:Use of fat arrows and template literals for code efficiency<br />
+:heavy_check_mark:Use of fat arrows and template literals for efficient code.<br />

 :heavy_check_mark:Use of .sort an array in descending order and slice to grab the top 5 earners.<br />